 Whether it is from gripping and moving objects or typing for hours, carpal tunnel syndrome and other similar repetitive action injuries are usually covered by workers’ compensation, provided that you can show how your job contributed to its development.

 Those diagnosed with carpal tunnel syndrome will require rests and breaks from manual activities throughout the day to alleviate the repetitive stress.
 Your employer should accommodate that need.
 Failing to do so could incur additional liability for your injuries if they worsen, requiring surgery, physical therapy or injections of corticosteroids.

 How can an attorney help with your carpal tunnel syndrome claim?

 There are a lot of potential restrictions to filing a claim for workers’ compensation in North Carolina.
 From proving that the acquired injury developed because of your work to meeting critical deadlines for alerting your employer and filing with the state, there are many critical details.
 An attorney has experience with navigating the complex and demanding workers’ compensation claim process.
 Don’t try to go through it alone and risk denial of the benefits you need.
-Speak with an experienced workers’ compensation attorney as soon as you’re facing a diagnosis with carpal tunnel syndrome.
+Speak with an experienced Charlotte work comp lawyer as soon as you’re facing a diagnosis with carpal tunnel syndrome.